 - One of the most popular ways to invest with strategic asset allocation, especially for taxable accounts, is Betterment.
 This is a robo-adviser; it asks a series of questions about you and then helps you invest in a portfolio with growth and risk that is adjusted for your age and other factors.
 The key benefit for taxable accounts at robo-advisers like Betterment is tax-loss harvesting.
 The system minimizes capital gains taxes by smart tweaking of your holdings as it rebalances them over time.

 - Personally, my favorite platform for investing is M1 Finance.
 Unlike Betterment, they charge no fees.
 You can invest in one of their expert portfolios and re-balance your portfolio at the press of a button.
-The thing I like best is that you have a lot of customization options- you can hold some niche ETFs and individual stocks as part of your diversified portfolio.
+The thing I like best is that you have a lot of customization options- you can hold some niche ETFs and individual stocks as part of your diversified portfolio, rather than focus extensively on market-cap-weighted indices.
 You can invest strategically or tactically with this platform.

 Tactical Asset Allocation Overview